How to Prevent Muscle Cramps from Derailing Your Workout

 What Causes Muscle Cramps During Exercise?

-Dehydration: Dehydration and muscle cramps go hand in hand.
-Inadequate hydration stymies blood flow, and blood flow is necessary for proper muscle function because it carries nutrients and oxygen to working muscles and helps remove waste from the muscle, according to the University of Rochester Medical Center.
 “If you don’t have enough fluid in the body, your body will shunt whatever fluid it does have to your working heart and brain,” explains Balu Natarajan, MD, founder of Chicago Primary Care Sports Medicine and provider at The Running Institute.
 In other words, your body will prioritize your fluid needs to vital organs—not your legs.
 “Your body is trying to make sure you don’t pass out or faint,” he says.
 While that’s great for your health overall, it’s one frustrating reason why we get muscle cramps after heavy exercise.

-Heavy sweating: You lose electrolytes through sweat.
-Electrolytes are minerals—calcium, chloride, magnesium, phosphorus, potassium, and sodium—that carry an electric charge and affect both your hydration and muscle function, according to the National Library of Medicine.
 Sodium is one of the main electrolytes of concern in exercise—and some people also sweat salt more than others, putting them at an increased risk for muscle cramping, says Dr. Natarajan.
 “They are what we call salty sweaters,” he says.
-Another key electrolyte for muscle function?
-Potassium, which can also be lost through sweat.
-To a less extent, magnesium is also excreted through sweat.

-Weather: High heat or humidity is a double whammy here, as stifling temps are more likely to cause excessive sweating that can lead to dehydration and a loss of electrolytes, says Dr. Natarajan.
+High heat or humidity is a double whammy here, as stifling temps are more likely to cause excessive sweating that can lead to dehydration and a loss of electrolytes, says Dr. Natarajan.

-Not enough fuel in the tank: If you’re not eating enough—or not eating a balanced diet—you may also be at a higher risk.
+If you’re not eating enough—or not eating a balanced diet—you may also be at a higher risk.
 “There are a series of chemical reactions that occur to get one muscle to move, and these processes require a combination of carbohydrate, fat, and protein to work,” says Dr. Natarajan.

 How to Prevent Muscle Cramps During Exercise

-Train Progressively
+1. Train Progressively

 Even if you don’t have a race or event on the calendar, if you’re going on a ride, swim, or run, start with a shorter duration or distance and work up from there.

 “Don’t go from zero to running a 10K,” Dr. Natarajan says.
-“The purpose of training is for your body to learn how to—for example—run a mile and then run two miles.
+“The purpose of training is for your body to learn how to, for example, run a mile and then run two miles.
 It’s important to ease into physical activity,” he says.
 So, follow a training plan and make sure that you’re also building in rest and recovery days.

-Practice
+2. Practice

 If you do have an event on the horizon, practice in conditions that will mimic what you’ll experience in the race or event.
 “Practicing is a big deal for prevention,” says Dr. Natarajan.

-For instance, that’s doing short and long runs in the summer heat as you build mileage, rather than taking them indoors to a gym treadmill where there’s air conditioning.
+For instance, that’s doing short and long runs in the summer heat as you build mileage, rather than always taking them indoors to a gym treadmill where there’s air conditioning.
 Your body needs time to get acclimated to the environment.
 (These tips can make the transition from treadmill to outdoor running easier.)

 Get your muscles prepped and ready for the work ahead.
 That can be something as simple as walking or doing some muscle activation exercises.
 For more formal warm-ups related to your sport, the Peloton App has five- and 10-minute warm-ups you can do before a run, ride, or strength workout.
-Unfortunately, some research shows that stretching prior to a workout doesn’t decrease the risk of cramping during a workout, per a very small randomized controlled trial in the journal Muscle & Nerve.
-While it may not be a preventative, stretching, however, can help to relieve cramps in the moment.

-Eat Something Beforehand
+4. Eat Something Beforehand

-If you go into a workout under-fueled—meaning you don’t have much in the way of carbohydrate stores—“you run the risk of being low on energy, which can make muscles fatigue faster,” says Goodson.
+If you go into a workout under-fueled—meaning you don’t have much in the way of carbohydrate stores—“you run the risk of being low on energy, which can make muscles fatigue faster,” Goodson says.
 Not everyone will need a pre-workout snack (like if you’ve recently had a meal), but if you haven’t eaten in several hours, having a small snack like yogurt and fruit or a piece of whole grain toast and nut butter can get the job done.

-Hydrate
+5. Hydrate

 Drink another 8 ounces 15 minutes before starting.